The inspiration behind creating the ORGANIC BEESWAX BALMS are my daughters who both had really bad eczema and allergies from birth.

 4. When using moisturisers / balms / lotions / creams – always be mindful of contamination.
 This means don’t dip your fingers in to get the moisturisers out.
 This contaminates the moisturiser and provides a breeding ground for bacteria which can infect sensitive eczema skin.
 Instead, use a pump or if the balm is in a pot, like our Organic Beeswax Balms, then sterilise a teaspoon, by dipping it in boiling water, and use that to get the balm out.
 Put the lid back on tightly as soon as you’ve got the amount you need.
 And no double dipping!

-5. Be wary of ‘miracle’ cures and creams – they rarely are miracles and cost a fortune!
-For children with eczema, you can get moisturisers free on the NHS so you don’t need to spend anything, and if you are looking for a natural alternative, our balms are amazing and the only thing I use on my children’s skin now.
+5. Be wary of ‘miracle’ cures and creams – they rarely are miracles and can potentially cost a fortune!
+For children with eczema, you can get moisturisers free on the NHS so you don’t need to spend anything, and if you are looking for a natural alternative, our balms are amazing and the only thing I use on mine and my children’s skin now.
 And you can also make your own balms if you don’t want to spend too much money.
 I’d suggest beeswax as the base of course !
 It’s go so many brilliant skin benefits, and then add to that natural oils like coconut and apricot, or almond.

 Please let me know if you have another tips you’d like to share!
 XX